Thursday, December 2, 2010

 And they will know the true and humble power

-Of love that made it through the darkest hou
+Of love that made it through the darkest hour

 You rise and meet the day